paulmadsenhbar/HIPs/pex.md

 ## Rationale

 The DIF Presentation Exchange specification (https://identity.foundation/presentation-exchange/) defines an abstract pattern between a Verifier and a Holder - specifically

 "a way for Verifiers to describe proof requirements, and for Holders to describe submissions of proof which align with those requirements."

-This specification defines a binding of this abstract pettern for the Guardian Selective Disclosure architecture that uses IPFS & Hedera Consensus Service (HCS)
+This specification defines a binding of this abstract pattern for the Guardian Selective Disclosure architecture that uses Hedera Consensus Service (HCS) and other Hedera serfvices.

 ## Specification